Model#

 model.solve(backend="neos", client=client)

-Defining your username and password is optional for NEOS Server backend but it is recommended since it allows you to investigate your models on NEOS web client.
-The environment variables can be set in a .env file or with export statements in command line.
-Example to run your model on NEOS Server without authentication:
+Providing your username and password is optional for the NEOS Server backend, but it is recommended as it allows you to review your models on the NEOS web client.
+The environment variables can be set in a .env file or with export statements on the command line.
+Example of running your model on NEOS Server without authentication:

 NEOS_EMAIL=<your_email> python <your_script>